-- In this Southwestern Still Life Oil Painting,
+- In this Southwestern Still Life Oil Painting, "Spring

-craft to such a state of fine art.
+a state of fine art.

 I borrowed the basket and other potential objects from a neighbor